-However, electronic resources are not the only area of planned growth for the libraries.
-To support increased enrollment there will be an increase of the expenditures in the computer hard-ware, printers, scanners, and software offered by the libraries.
-Also no single library can provide access to every journal or book published.
-Therefore, the libraries will selectively increase expenditures for Interlibrary Loan service to provide Texas Tech researchers and students with research materials that we do not own.
+However, electronic resources are not the only area of planned growth for the Libraries.
+To support increased enrollment we will increase the expenditures in the computer hardware, printers, scanners and software offered by the libraries.
+Also no one library can provide access to every journal or book published.
+Therefore, the Libraries will selectively increase expenditures for Interlibrary Loan service to provide Texas Tech researchers and students with research materials that we do not own.

-C. Graduate student support.
-Describe plans to provide competitive financial support to graduate students including teaching assistantships, research assistantships, and fellowships for the targeted doctoral programs identified in the strategic plan.
+C. Graduate Student Support - Describe plans to provide competitive financial support to graduate students including teaching assistantships, research assistantships, and fellowships for the targeted doctoral programs identified in the strategic plan.